ether/etherpad-lite/doc/api/hooks_client-side.md

 This hook is provided to allow author highlight style to be modified.
 Registered hooks should return 1 if the plugin handles highlighting.
 If no plugin returns 1, the core will use the default background-based highlighting.

+## aceSelectionChanged
+Called from: src/static/js/ace2_inner.js

+Things in context:

+1. rep - information about where the user's cursor is
+2. documentAttributeManager - information about attributes in the document

+This hook allows a plugin to react to a cursor or selection change, perhaps to update a UI element based on the style at the cursor location.